A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: The Two-Body Coulomb's Law of Static Friction

-Figure \ref{Ch4c} shows that as the curvature of the contact region, $\delta b$, decreases, both azimuthal and radial relative error also decreases.
-This result is consistent with our derivation as our shell equation assumed to be valid for contact regions with small (but non-negative) curvatures (see assertion \ref{dfnShell}).
-Note that $\delta b$ may be interpreted as the curvature as the $\delta b$ is correlated with the mean curvature (i.e. $H(x^2) = \frac12 ab (\varphi(x^2))^{-3}$) in the set $x^2\in(-\frac{1}{2}\pi,\frac{1}{2}\pi)$.
+Fig. \ref{Ch4c} shows that as $\delta b$ decreases, both azimuthal and radial relative errors also decrease.
+Assuming the contact region $x^2\in(-\frac{1}{2}\pi,\frac{1}{2}\pi)$ (with $x^2\neq\pm\frac{1}{2}\pi)$, this result may be interpreted as follows: as the radius of curvature of the contact region increases, the relative errors decrease.
+Note that we derived our shell equation to be valid for contact regions with high radius of curvatures (see condition \ref{dfnShell}).